D3rrickLa/EmberWealth/Project_Documentation.md

 - Reporting (thing about bug report, a system where users can report a buy?
 Optional - didn't impelment it in the last app I made)
   - AuditLog (store system activity to assist with debugging)

+Focus on getting users able to:

+Import/enter their trades
+View their portfolio
+Make posts about their experience
+Basic community interaction

 ---
 Timeline - WIP
 - Planning: 5 days (incorporate Agile planning)